-E-commerce (see box below) is increasingly influencing the way enterprises interact among themselves, and with consumers and Governments.
-It can be a driver of economic growth, inclusive trade and job creation, including in low-income countries.
-E-commerce can also be a catalyst for the transition of trade transactions involving micro, small and medium-sized enterprises (MSMEs) from the informal to the formal sector and from domestic to international markets.
-Improved information and communications technology (ICT) and transport connectivity, better legal and regulatory frameworks and new e-commerce and payment solutions are enabling more countries to exploit the opportunities offered by online commerce.
+E-commerce (box 1) is increasingly influencing the way enterprises interact among themselves, and with consumers and governments.
+It can be a driver of economic growth, competitive advantage, inclusive trade and job-creation; including in low-income countries.
+E-commerce can also be a catalyst for the transition of trade transactions involving micro, small and medium-size enterprises (MSMEs) from the informal to the formal sector and from domestic to international markets.
+Improved information and communication technology (ICT) and transport connectivity, better legal and regulatory frameworks, improving digital literacy, and new e-commerce and payment solutions are enabling more countries to exploit the opportunities offered by online commerce.
 However, significant divides still remain.
 Most people and MSMEs - especially in the developing world - have yet to start using the Internet, let alone leverage the potential that e-commerce has to offer.

-What is e-commerce?
+Box 1: What is e-commerce?

-E-commerce in this context covers purchases and sales conducted over computer networks, such as the Internet, by using various devices.
-It involves goods and services, and domestic and cross-border sales.
-It mainly refers to commercial transactions among businesses (B2B), between businesses and consumers (B2C) and among consumers (C2C).
+E-commerce in this context covers purchases and sales conducted over computer networks (such as the Internet) using various devices.
+It involves goods1 and services and both domestic and cross-border sales.
+It mainly refers to commercial transactions 1) among businesses (B2B), 2) between businesses and consumers (B2C), and 3) among consumers (C2C).
 Payment and delivery may be handled offline or online.

-Governments in developing countries are becoming increasingly interested in advancing e-commerce in their economies and overcoming the significant divides that remain where individuals and MSMEs have yet to start using the Internet, let alone leverage the potential of e-commerce.
-The limited uptake of e-commerce with regard to trade in goods and services reflects critical constraints related to the following factors:
+Governments in developing countries are increasingly interested in advancing e-commerce in their economies and overcoming the significant divides that remain where individuals and MSMEs have yet to start using the Internet, let alone leverage the potential of e-commerce.